Heatwave Glimmer Sage

 - OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional deep watering during extended periods of heat.Average Landscape Size:Fast growing to 30 in. tall and 36 in wide.

-- DetailBotanical Pronunciation:SAL-via my-kro-FIL-uhPlant type:ShrubDeciduous/evergreen:Semi-evergreenGrowth habit:CompactGrowth rate:FastAverage landscape size:Fast growing to 30 in. tall and 36 in wide.Special features:Attracts Butterflies, Attracts Hummingbirds, Fast Growing, Improved Pest and Disease Resistance, North American Native Selection, WaterwiseFoliage color:GreenBlooms:Spring until frost; nearly year round in mild climates.Flower color:WhitePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Companion PlantsBee Balm (Monarda); Coneflower (Echinacea); Butterfly Weed (Asclepias); Hummingbird Mint (Agastache); Butterfly Bush (Buddleja
+- DetailBotanical Pronunciation:SAL-via my-kro-FIL-uhPlant type:ShrubDeciduous/evergreen:Semi-evergreenGrowth habit:CompactGrowth rate:FastAverage landscape size:Fast growing to 30 in. tall and 36 in wide.Special features:Attracts Butterflies, Attracts Hummingbirds, Compact Form, Fast Growing, Improved Pest and Disease Resistance, North American Native Selection, WaterwiseFoliage color:GreenBlooms:Spring until frost; nearly year round in mild climates.Flower color:WhitePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Companion PlantsBee Balm (Monarda); Coneflower (Echinacea); Butterfly Weed (Asclepias); Hummingbird Mint (Agastache); Butterfly Bush (Buddleja

 - CareCare InformationProvide well drained soil.
 Prune to shape in late winter.
 Feed in spring with a general purpose fertilizer.
 After a main flowering flush, trim the plant by half to encourage continued flowering and a denser habit.Light Needs:Full sunWatering Needs:Once established, needs only occasional deep watering during extended periods of heat.